dpretet/friscv/journey.md

 Thursday:

 Starting point of the activities.
-The goal before diving into the archoitecture is to understand the ISA, how to compile and produce an ELF, then how to create a file to feed the processor memory and use it for simulation.
+The goal before diving into the architecture is to understand the ISA, how to compile and produce an ELF, then how to create a file to feed the processor memory and use it for simulation.